cycloidio/terraform-provider-cycloid/DEVELOPING_TIPS.md

 **Credentials**

-Renamed `raw` to `body` on the main Credentials.
+Renamed `raw` to `body` on the main NewCredentials.
 I've commented the `body` from the `Credential` because it's causing issues as it's generating multiple types and it does not compile.
 We should investigate this.

 From the [docs](https://github.com/hashicorp/terraform-plugin-codegen-openapi/blob/main/DESIGN.md#resources) it should not be doing this